 The truth is it has not been that easy for us.
-Actually we consider ourselves very blessed to have the marriage we have today.
-Specially, when we had to learn so many lessons the hard way.
+Actually, we consider ourselves very blessed to have the marriage we have today.
+Especially, when we had to learn so many lessons the hard way.

 For two people, who have been as imperfect as we have been, to try to make a life long commitment work is absolutely impossible without the Lord’s help every step of the way.